kontent-ai/management-sdk-net/README.md

 ### Importing assets

-Importing assets using Content Management API is a 2-step process:
+Importing assets using Content Management API is usually a 2-step process:

 1. Uploading a file to Kentico Cloud.
 2. Creating a new asset using the given file reference.

-This SDK, however simplifies to process and allows you to uplaod assets using a single method:
+This SDK, however, simplifies the process and allows you to uplaod assets using a single method:

 ```csharp
 var englishDescription = "Description of the asset in English Language";